-Syntax See Syntax for object attributes, page 345.
-Description Use theno_alloc orno_alloc16 object attribute on a constant to make the constant available in the executable file without occupying any space in the linked application.
+Syntax See Syntax for object attributes, page 353.

+Description Use the \\no\alloc or \\no\alloc16 object attribute on a constant to make the constant available in the executable file without occupying any space in the linked is unsigned long when $\\no\alloc$ is used, and unsigned short when

 You cannot access the contents of such a constant from your application.
 You can take its address, which is an integer offset to the section of the constant.
-The type of the offset is unsigned long whenno_alloc is used, and unsigned short whenno_alloc16 is used.
-Example no_alloc const struct MyData my_data @ "XXX" = {}; See also no_alloc_str;no_alloc_str16, page 350.
+The type of the offset

+\\no\alloc16 is used.

+See also no alloc str, no alloc str16, page 359.